 The Psychology program spans 10 distinct training areas.
 Each one allows students to focus on a specific area of interest.
 Students become part of an active and diverse community, participating in interdisciplinary research and programs.
 The program promotes human welfare and service to society while fostering student growth and development.

 The Psychology curriculum includes 60-90 credits of coursework, a first and second examination, and completion of a dissertation that embodies original research.
 Each training area has its own program requirements.
 As a part of The Graduate Center, students take advantage of a variety of interdisciplinary concentrations, research centers and institutes, and other specialized programs throughout The Graduate Center that are relevant to psychology.

-Our faculty are top scholars in their fields of study as well as journal editors and leaders of professional societies and organizations.
-The faculty and their labs are based on eight campuses throughout the CUNY system, with courses offered at the Graduate Center, as well as Baruch College, Brooklyn College, City College, Hunter College, John Jay College, Queens College, and the College of Staten Island.
+Our faculty are top scholars in their fields of study, as well as journal editors and leaders of professional societies and organizations.
+The faculty work closely with students in courses, through research, and as advisers.
+Faculty and their labs are based on eight campuses throughout the CUNY system, with courses offered at The Graduate Center, as well as Baruch College, Brooklyn College, City College, Hunter College, John Jay College, Queens College, and the College of Staten Island.

 Our students become thoughtful scholars and lifelong learners.
 The Psychology program and its Executive Office are committed to seeing students succeed and to creating avenues for professional development.
 They offer many means of support, including comprehensive forms and procedures and student resources.

 Joining the Ph.D.
 Program in Psychology means becoming part of a vibrant community of ambitious scholars.
 Student leaders organize a series of cross-CUNY events with distinguished speakers, including the Teaching of Psychology conference and Psychology Student Research Day.
 Learn more about the activities and achievements of our students, faculty, and alumni in our program news.